Hotel Outreach Automation

 Where did the results numbers come from?

-Results below are based on aggregated, conservative ranges across the live deployment of this system.
-Numbers like reply rate and meetings booked are reported as rough orders of magnitude rather than precise per-campaign figures to protect client confidentiality.
+The figures here are reported conservatively as time saved per task (the manual research time per property) rather than precise per-campaign reply or meeting figures, to protect client confidentiality.
 Your actual results depend on your offer, list quality, and target market.